The Fort Edwards Foundation was formed

 Our Needs: A Professional Director and A Museum Addition

-As we approach the 2004-2008 anniversary of the French and Indian War in our area, we realize that it may be necessary to hasten our plans for building a Museum addition to the Visitor Center.
+Our plans include building a Museum addition to the Visitor Center.
 Our present space does not allow for the handling of an entire bus load of school children or of adults from a tour bus.
 Nor does it allow for the display of significant portions of the artifacts we found in the last dig.
 The addition would also provide office space and expansion of our Museum Shop that should be bringing in money to supplement admissions.

 See the special page on long range planning.